 There are many different places you can scatter ashes in the UK – here are some of the most popular:

 You may choose to scatter your loved one on private land, such as in a garden or field.
 The main thing to consider if you want to do this is that you must have the landowner’s permission.

-Mountains and hilltops can provide beautiful settings for saying goodbye to a loved one.
-However, there are a few things to consider.
+Scattering ashes on mountains and hilltops can provide beautiful settings for saying goodbye to a loved one.
 Although cremation ashes are not toxic, they can have an impact on plant life in large amounts.
 For this reason, avoid scattering ashes on mountain peaks, where plant ecosystems can be quite fragile.
 Choose a spot further down the mountain and try to scatter the ashes over an area, not just in one small spot.

 Bear in mind that famous beauty spots and climbs may have many visitors and you may struggle to find a private spot to say goodbye.
 Also, mountainsides and hilltops can be very windy – try to stand upwind as you scatter the ashes.

-There is no rule that you have to scatter your loved one’s ashes all in one place.
-If you choose, you can scatter portions of the ashes in several different locations.
+Scattering ashes of a loved one needn’t take place in a singular location.
+If you choose, you can scatter portions of the ashes in several different places.
 Perhaps they had several favourite destinations, or you want part of the ashes in your garden at home and part of them scattered on a beach.

 For more information on cremation and what to do with ashes, read our guide to cremation.

 You can also read our blog on creative ideas for scattering ashes for unusual ways to say goodbye to a loved one.